 Objective measures for Goal 2:

-- The number of graduates who have completed or are pursuing an advanced degree or specialty certification within 2-5 years after graduation (Target Measure: > 30%).
+- The number of graduates who have completed or are pursuing an advanced degree or specialty certification within two to five years after graduation (Target Measure: > 30%).

-- The number of graduates who report involvement in community or professional engagement or research activities within 2-5 years of graduation (Target Measure: > 50%).
+The number of graduates who report involvement in community or professional engagement or research activities within two to five years of graduation (Target Measure: > 50%).

 NUTR 35000 (Dietetics Practicum in Quantity Food Production)